jcreedcmu/twelf-wasm/README.md

 make build
 make serve
 ```
-to serve on port 8000
+to serve locally on port 8000.

 Alternatively the default build target
 ```